lowepowerlab/protocols/README.md

 ## References & Acknowledgement (and great resources)
 This repo is inspired by [Mark Mandel's lab protocol repo](https://github.com/mjmlab/protocols).
 What a gem.
-Additional labs with great protocol repositories are [Barrick lab](http://barricklab.org/twiki/bin/view/Lab/ProtocolList), ...
+Additional labs with great protocol repositories are [Barrick lab](http://barricklab.org/twiki/bin/view/Lab/ProtocolList), ..

+I also *highly* recommend using the AddGene website as a resource on molecular biology.  http://www.addgene.org/mol-bio-reference/